 What I love most about Brody is how authentically he lives his life.
-You don’t see any five-year-olds trying to be something they’re not—that’s the beauty of kids!
+You don’t see any six-year-olds trying to be something they’re not—that’s the beauty of kids!
 They’re real!
 No masks, no filters…just them, doing their thing, whatever that may be.

 Have you listened to my podcast?
 Check out The Mom Confidential!

 People always ask me how I get Brody to dance all the time or if he ever gets tired of dancing.
 The truth is I haven’t had to ask that kid to do a thing.
 For nearly his whole life that boy has been dancing wherever he can, whether a camera’s out or not.